followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnCount().md

 ===================================================================

 <!--shortDescription-->
-Returns the number of data columns in a grid.
+Returns the number of data columns in the widget including [visible]({basewidgetpath}/Configuration/columns/#visible) and hidden columns, but without command columns.
 <!--/shortDescription-->

 <!--returnType-->number<!--/returnType-->
 <!--returnDescription-->
-The number of data columns in a grid.
+The number of data columns in the widget.
 <!--/returnDescription-->

 <!--fullDescription-->
-The **columnCount()** method returns the number of columns currently presented in a grid.
-This number includes [visible]({basewidgetpath}/Configuration/columns/#visible) and hidden columns, but omits the selection and editing columns.

 <!--/fullDescription-->